 I offer many complimentary services with my pet sitting services.
 I'm experienced in giving daily routine medical care such as insulin and other injections.
 Giving topical, injectable, and oral medications are generally included in my standard visit fees.

-I currently live with my husband, 2 sons, 2 whippets, 1 labrador retriever, and 1 very bossy, talkative, and rambunctious kitty.
+I currently live with my husband, 2 sons, 1 whippet, 1 labrador retriever, 2 retired racing greyhounds, and 2 very bossy, talkative, and rambunctious kitties.

 "Pet sitting” is defined as “the act of caring for a pet in its own home while the owner is away.”